I am currently contacting universities in the United States to pursue experiments

 There are no tricks to the solution, no fudge factors, and no arbitrary decisions.
 Every step taken in the solution is based on either a principle or a law of science, thus making it viable.

 All they have to do is request the solution and ask me any questions to examine it.
+I give them a guarantee that I will answer any question and deliver any document.

 It is still amazing to me that the remainder of the solution has not yet been requested.
 The entire solution exists in my books, of course, but the books are not really what a scientist would want to read.
 They may not have enough time to read 198 pages of a textbook, in addition to the fact that the textbook is basically a course in demonstrating all aspects of putting together the solution.